eclipse-tractusx/digital-product-pass/docs/user manual/User Manual Product Viewer App.md

 ![Decline Contract Policy](./images/DeclinePolicy.png)
 </br></br>

+#### Deprecated Aspect Models
-The application doesn't support the aspect models which are from older versions and no longer being used.
+The application goes through contract negotiation and data transfer processes, but doesn't visualize the deprecated aspect models.
+The models which are from older versions and no longer being used.

 </br></br>
 ![Aspect Model Not Supported](./images/AspectNotSupported.png)